johnnydevriese/johnnydevriese.github.io/index.markdown

 # Under Active Development

-Now that every waking moment isn't spent trying to appease the Physics Gods with menacing homework problems I'm going to begin to migrate some/all/most of my programming work onto my GitHub and on this blog.
+Now that every waking moment isn't spent trying to appease my physics professors with menacing homework problems I'm going to begin to migrate some/all/most of my programming work onto my [GitHub](https://github.com/johnnydevriese) and on this blog.
 So, please bear with me if something seems a bit funny for the time being!